 By Jen Sidorova

-Jen Sidorova is a policy analyst with Reason Foundation’s Pension Integrity Project.
-The Georgia Public Policy Foundation is an independent, nonprofit think tank that proposes market-oriented approaches to public policy to improve the lives of Georgians.
-Nothing written here is to be construed as necessarily reflecting the views of the Georgia Public Policy Foundation or as an attempt to aid or hinder the passage of any bill before the U.S. Congress or the Georgia Legislature.
+Established in 1991, the Georgia Public Policy Foundation is a trusted, independent resource for voters and elected officials.
+The Foundation provides actionable solutions to real-life problems by bringing people together.
+Nothing written here is to be construed as necessarily reflecting the views of the Foundation or as an attempt to aid or hinder the passage of any bill before the U.S. Congress or the Georgia Legislature.